 Vanilla & Cloves Recipe

 1 tsp cloves

-- Bring all ingredients to a boil then simmer over medium heat for two minutes.
-Remove from heat and allow to cool.
+- Combine all items and bring to a boil.
+Reduce heat and simmer for two minutes.
+Remove from stove and allow to cool.

 - Strain cloves then pour liquid into spray bottle, shake and use as needed.